Asymptotic behavior of minimizing $p$-harmonic maps when $p \nearrow 2$ in dimension 2: Introduction and main results

-Theorem \ref{thm:convofmaps} generalizes Robert \scauthor{Hardt} and Fang-Hua \scauthor{Lin}’s result obtained for the circle, $\manifold N = \bb S^1$ \cite{hardt1995singularities}; we relax both assumptions that the domain is simply connected and that the target is the unit circle.
-It will also appear that our method is quite different and robust enough to describe almost minimizers (also knows as quazimimimizers).
+Theorem \ref{thm:convofmaps} generalizes the resul obtained by \scauthor{Hardt} and \scauthor{Lin} for the circle, $\manifold N = \bb S^1$ \cite{hardt1995singularities}; we relax both assumptions that the domain is simply connected and that the target is the unit circle.
+It will also appear that our method is quite different and robust enough to describe almost minimizers (also knows as quaziminimizers), that is, sequences of mappings $u_p \in W^{1,p}_g(\Omega,\mathcal N)$ that are $o(1)$ close to the infimum \eqref{eq_zaequae8choGheitohv7ir6y} when $p\nearrow 2$.

-Other approaches to deal with the emptiness of the $W^{1,2}_g(\Omega, \manifold N)$-class in dimension 2 exist: for instance, the well-studied Ginzburg--Landau family of functionals appeared before the $p$-harmonic map relaxation in the literature (see Fabrice \scauthor{Bethuel}, Haïm \scauthor{Brezis} and Frédéric \scauthor{Hélein} \cite{bethuel1994ginzburg} and references therein for the unit circle; more recently for general manifolds \cite{canevari2021topological,monteil2020ginzburg}): for every $\varepsilon > 0$, one considers a minimizer $u_\varepsilon \in W^{1,2}_g(\Omega,\R^\nu)$ of
+Other approaches to deal with the emptiness of the $W^{1,2}_g(\Omega, \manifold N)$-class in dimension 2 exist: for instance, the well-studied Ginzburg--Landau family of functionals appeared in the literature for the circle before the $p$-harmonic map relaxation (see Fabrice \scauthor{Bethuel}, Haïm \scauthor{Brezis} and Frédéric \scauthor{Hélein} \cite{bethuel1994ginzburg} and references therein for the unit circle; more recently for general manifolds \cite{canevari2021topological,monteil2020ginzburg}): for every $\varepsilon > 0$, one considers a minimizer $u_\varepsilon \in W^{1,2}_g(\Omega,\R^\nu)$ of